lucas-xu51/Studio5_Breakout/README.md

 ### **Updated Features**

-## Scoring System (Ming Xu)
-- This project realizes a separate scoring system for each level.
-The player can more intuitively understand their game progress.
-The animation effect of the score display panel and the corresponding colour matching keep the style of the page unified and harmonious.

-## Brick Collision Effects (Lucas Xu)

-### When the ball touches the brick:
-- **Camera Shake**: The camera vibrates upon impact.
-- **Sound Effect**: A sound plays to enhance feedback.

-## Particle System & Enhanced Audio System (Jinxi Hu)
-- Use the particle system of unity to implement the effect of destory the brick and ball
-- User unity audio system to implement the sound effect of ball hit wall, hit panddle, destory bricks and ball been break

 ## Hearts Lives System and Game Over Logic Implementation ❤️ - **Iverson (Shuchen) Yuan**

 ## Feature Overview 🎮